karthusthaur/line-integral-convolutions/README.md

 ## Acknowledgements

-Special thanks to James Beattie (@AstroJames) for highlighting how iteration, high-pass filtering, and histogram normalisation improves the final result!
+Special thanks to Dr. James Beattie (@AstroJames) for highlighting that iteration, high-pass filtering, and histogram normalisation improves the final result!

 ## File structure